Install the Anthropic SDK

 npm install @anthropic-ai/sdk

-Works identically with pnpm and yarn (pnpm add @anthropic-ai/sdk, yarn add @anthropic-ai/sdk).
+pnpm and yarn behave identically (pnpm add @anthropic-ai/sdk, yarn add @anthropic-ai/sdk).

 Configure the API key

 The SDK reads ANTHROPIC_API_KEY from the environment.
 Don't hardcode it.
-For development, put it in a .env file (and add .env to .gitignore):
+For development, drop it in a .env file and add .env to your .gitignore:

 # create .env with your api key